ChaoticRoman/iv_comparison/README.md

 -----------------
 The aim of this effort is to choose simple and reliable LED driver design.
-Both linear and switched mode-power supplies (SMPS) circuits and commercial modules should be considered ranging from simple linear NPN fixed-current driver to buck and boost SMPS topologies.
+Both linear and switched mode-power supplies (SMPS) circuits and commercial modules should be considered ranging from simple linear NPN transistor fixed-current driver to digitally controlled buck and boost SMPS topologies.

-Considered parameters of design are:

-Single design should be choosed, tested and characterized.
+Single design should be chosen, tested and characterized.
 KiCad schematics and example layout, BOM, budget and proof-of-concept device shall be delivered.